Weaning diarrhea in young rabbits

 Barium studies of affected rabbits show a completed impacted caecum (arrows)

-Young rabbits or adult stressed or sick rabbits often ignore their caecotrophes.
-Their poor quality is due to disturbances in the cecum, or their smell is abnormal because of the drugs (antibiotics) administered.
-In such a case, the rabbit can receive special probiotic supplements for rabbits.
+Young rabbits and adult rabbits experiencing stress, or rabbits with health issues often ignore their cecotrophes.
+The substandard quality is often due to disturbances in the cecum, and the odor is frequently described as abnormal due to the administration of antibiotics.
+In such a case, probiotic supplements designed specifically for rabbits may be prescribed.

 Weaning diarrhea

 Weaning diarrhea is a major concern for rabbit breeders.
-This pathology of the digestive system is widespread and up to 40 to 100% of a litter can be affected and die.
+This pathology of the digestive system is widespread, with up to 40 to 100% of a litter potentially affected and succumbing.

-The transition to a vegetable diet is not obvious and smooth in young rabbits.
-They must understand that only solid food is left to eat and they must get used to the new tastes.
-The youngster eats less and loses weight.
+The transition to a vegetable-based diet is not straightforward and typically occurs over time in young rabbits.
+It is essential for them to understand that only solid food is available and to become accustomed to new tastes.
+The appetite is often reduced, resulting in weight loss.
 At the level of the intestine and the cecum, the bacterial flora must adapt and reorganize in order to digest food of vegetal origin.
-Rarely, the bacterial reorganization can lead to abnormal growth of pathogenic bacteria such as streptococci, Clostridium perfringens or Escherichia coli, accompanied by the production of bacterial enterotoxins or other toxic molecules.
-The latter affect intestinal transit, bacterial flora and food digestion/absorption.
-Toxins also circulate in the blood to vital organs, where they cause more tissue damage.
+In certain cases, bacterial reorganization can result in the uncontrolled growth of harmful bacteria, such as streptococci, Clostridium perfringens, or Escherichia coli.
+This growth can be accompanied by the production of bacterial enterotoxins or other toxic molecules.
+The latter has been shown to affect intestinal transit, bacterial flora, and food digestion and absorption.
+Furthermore, toxins can also circulate in the bloodstream, reaching vital organs and causing additional tissue damage.

 Michel Gruaz